Intro

 Pros and cons

-What are the advantages of a premium pricing strategy?
-One of the strongest advantages that are associated with the method is the fact that it creates a strong barrier to entry.
+It creates a strong barrier to entry.
 After spending enough time in the market and establishing a strong brand name with premium-priced products, you make it increasingly hard for new companies to compete with you.
 Imagine a new luxury watch company that’s new to the market and trying to compete with established companies like Rolex and Patek Philippe.
-Reaching such a reputable status is something that requires years of dedication and lots of money being directed to marketing.
-The more you stay on top as a premium company, the harder it is for new companies to compete
+Reaching such a reputable status is something that requires years of dedication and lots of money invested in marketing.
+The more you stay on top as a premium company, the harder it is for new companies to compete.